 Also available for download as PDF (175 KB)

 FHWA programs that support livability.
-Within the Federal-Aid Highway Program, there are several major funding programs that support a broad range of livability-related projects.2 Surface Transportation Program (STP) and National Highway System (NHS) funds can be used flexibly to advance projects that promote livability.
+Within the Federal-Aid Highway Program, there are several major funding programs that support a broad range of livability-related projects.
+Surface Transportation Block Grant (STBG) Program and National Highway Performance Program (NHPP) funds can be used flexibly to advance projects that promote livability.
 Metropolitan Planning (PL) and State Planning and Research (SPR) funds can be used for livability-related planning, research, training, and technical assistance.
-Bicycle and pedestrian projects are eligible for most Federal-Aid highway and transit program funds.3 Other programs that have been used to support livability include:
+Bicycle and pedestrian projects are eligible for most Federal-aid highway and transit program funds.
+Other programs that have been used to support livability include:

-Bridges provide "gateways" to Communities.
-The Pennsylvania Department of Transportation replaced a severely deteriorated bridge that serves as a gateway from downtown Pittsburgh to Oakland.
-The Boulevard of the Allies is one of the main roadway entrances into Oakland which is the region's premier medical, educational and cultural center as well as a vibrant city neighborhood.
+Bridges provide 'Gateways' to Communities.
+The Pennsylvania Department of Transportation replaced a severely deteriorated bridge that serves as a gateway from downtown Pittsburgh to the Oakland neighborhood.
+The Boulevard of the Allies is one of the main roadway entrances into Oakland which is the region's premier medical, educational, and cultural center as well as a vibrant community.
 Oakland is not only a destination but it also serves as a through corridor between downtown and the eastern neighborhoods and suburbs.

 FHWA, The Role of FHWA Programs In Livability State of the Practice Summary, 2011. www.fhwa.dot.gov/livability/state_of_the_practice_summary/research2011.pdf

 Bicycle and Pedestrian Funding Opportunities: USDOT, FTA and FHWA Funds. http://www.fhwa.dot.gov/environment/bicycle_pedestrian/funding/funding_opportunities.cfm